groupdocs/groupdocs-blog-content/Groupdocs.Blog/2017-12-16-highlighted-results-of-exact-phrase-search-in-text-groupdocs.search-for-.net-17.12/index.md

 url: /2017/12/16/highlighted-results-of-exact-phrase-search-in-text-groupdocs.search-for-.net-17.12/
 author: 'Usman Aziz'
 summary: ''
-tags: ['.NET Text Searching API', 'c# search documents', 'search API for .NET']
+tags: ['.NET Text Searching API', 'c# search documents', 'search API for .NET', 'GroupDocs.Search for .NET', 'GroupDocs.Search for .NET Releases']
-categories: ['GroupDocs.Search for .NET', 'GroupDocs.Search for .NET Releases', 'GroupDocs.Search Product Family']
+categories: ['GroupDocs.Search Product Family']
 ---

 [![GroupDocs.Search for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/04/groupdocs-search-net.png)](https://www.groupdocs.com/products/search/net) We are pleased to announce the release of version 17.12 of [GroupDocs.Search for .NET](https://products.groupdocs.com/search/net). **GroupDocs.Search for .NET 17.12** has come with 4 enhancements.
 We have introduced the feature of getting highlighted results of exact phrase search in text.
 Furthermore, we have improved the calculation of relevance of search results as well as redesigned the syntax of the search query.
 We would recommend you to enhance your applications using this latest version.